cjgdev/midi-markdown/docs/user-guide/midi-commands.md

 ## Overview

-MIDI commands in MML are written as list items (prefixed with `-`) and placed after timing markers.
+MIDI commands in MMD are written as list items (prefixed with `-`) and placed after timing markers.
 All commands follow the pattern:

 ```markdown
 [timing_marker]